Purdue-CS193/homework-0-brow2475/index.md

+# Miles Brown's GitHub Page

+This is the Github Page of Purdue CS Undergraduate student Miles Brown

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.